qwertie/ecsharp/Doc/LLLPG/LeMP.md

 Final thought: if you could add features to C#, what would they be?
 If there's a way to treat that feature as a purely syntactic transformation ("syntactic sugar"), chances are good there's some way to accomplish it with LeMP.

-I have many more macros to introduce, and depending on how much interest people show here, I'll publish it another article sooner or later.
+I have many more macros to show you, but those above are perhaps the most useful ones I've made, and depending on how much interest people show here, I'll publish it another article sooner or later.